JimmieM/doro-fe/README.md

 Frontend focus: Light-weight, comprehensive and clean UI.
 Easy to see and find relevant data.
 Responsive enough to use on most common devices.

-#### Criticism is highly appreciated.
-Please.

 ### Focus

 This solution (FE and BE) is focused on full-stack mostly.
 I didn't go deeper in any direction than needed to suffice the requirements of a MVP.
 I chose technologies and libraries I feel warm in to feel confident in delivering quality code in time.

 Given the information of the test I made the assumption of knowing what the MVP would be:

--We want to pull data from the Sveriges Radion Trafik API -A client must provide a geolocation for traffic notifications -A client can update the geolocation for traffic notifications -A client shows a relevant traffic incident that contains at a minimum (prio, title, location etc...)
+- We want to pull data from the Sveriges Radion Trafik API
+- A client must provide a geolocation for traffic notifications
+- A client can update the geolocation for traffic notifications
+- A client shows a relevant traffic incident that contains at a minimum (prio, title, location etc...)
-Not knowing what's to come, given my decisions of working on it as "blackbox".
-It's not over-engineered to account for everything in the future, but not closed up making it hard to extend.

-Laying a small foundation, not bigger than needed, but broad enough to implement clean code and seperation.
-The backend being adaptable to extend with more features for both Traffic and new functionality.
+Laying a small foundation adaptable enough to extend with more features for both Traffic and new functionality.
+Easy for continious implementation of clean code and seperation.
-Same goes for frontend.
-What's missing is base implementation of context/auth and/or routing.
-Given this is very easy to add upon, but not yet needed.
-Having reusable smaller components such as buttons, input, toggles & even some hooks, it could easily be extended.
-I don't find any modules being too highly coupled either.

 ## Core technologies and why?

 ### FE

 React with Tailwind.
 Of course I used Typescript.
-Why Tailwind (rant)?
+Why Tailwind?
 Since starting to code, writing css has always been lots of work.
 Learning all of it and then to use it effiently in a larger codebase.
 As much as love writing UI.
 Laying the groundworks takes a lot of time.
 From writing reusable classes to implementing the actual design guide and so on.
 Don't even begin with responsiveness.
 Getting a quick responsive feel with Tailwind's media query prefixes is really comfortable.
 Same with accessibilty.

 #### Tailwind rant - optional

 I've tried out many libraries and ways to improve styling.
-From simplifying classic css with scss to styled components, stitches UI.
+From simplifying classic css with scss to styled components, Bootstrap, stitches UI.
 Over to bigger libraries such as Material UI and Chakra UI.
 Having a bigger library for this application now seems overkill at best.

 Tailwind's learning curve can be quite steep, but writing code has never been more enjoyable for me.
 Most templating, excessive css and styling is minified.
 There's a tradeoff for the html to grow and become unreadable (which personally I don't agree with)..
 If the html becomes too large with tailwind, it's usually too large without tailwind.
 More concise and reusable components which needs reusable css.
 Is usually as well contained in their components, just without their css files.